Analyze vibration waveforms

 vibrator.vibrate(VibrationEffect.createWaveform(timings, amplitudes, repeatIndex));

-This haptic pattern can be improved by increasing and decreasing the amplitudes gradually to avoid overshoot and reduce ringing time.
-The following shows the waveform and acceleration plots of the revised version.
+To avoid overshoot and reduce ringing time, change the amplitudes more gradually.
+The following shows the waveform and acceleration plots of the revised version:

 Kotlin